 The future is on the way and one of the current innovations that is ready to impact the way people search for products is the intelligent virtual personal assistants or VPA.
 Artificial assistants like Siri, Google Assistant and Alexa are only one of the few.

-As they have a significant userbase around the world, it’s smart to perform SEO specifically to optimise your website now to take advantage of the way people use them daily.
+As they have a significant userbase around the world, it’s smart to perform search engine optimisation specifically to improve your website now to take advantage of the way people use them daily.

 Voice Assistants Are Growing Exponentially